fp-cybrilla/fp-cybrilla.github.io/content/payments/Razorpay-SDK-options.md

     > Note: Please pass the 'retry' parameter as 'false' to avoid any payment related errors.

-#### Mandate SDK options:
+#### E-Mandate Authorisation SDK options:

-Similar steps must be followed for Mandate authorisation page customisation using Razorpay SDK.
+Similar steps must be followed for E-Mandate authorisation page customisation using Razorpay SDK.
 Please refer to [Razorpay documentation for E-Mandate authorisation] (https://razorpay.com/docs/api/payments/recurring-payments/emandate/create-authorization-transaction)

 1. Create a mandate in FP by using [Create mandate API](https://fintechprimitives.com/docs/api/#create-a-mandate-enach).
 2. Create the authorisation transaction for the mandate generated in step 1 using [Authorise Mandate API](https://fintechprimitives.com/docs/api/#authorize-a-mandate-enach) by passing the mandate ID.